Playhouse On The Square Announces National Playwriting Finalists

 After the announcement of the death of Hybernia Bell, an 88-year-old cake maker and three-time widow.
 What starts as a typical attempt to bury a loved one in a tasteful manner hits a little snag when sisters learn their mother will no longer fit in the casket, she prepaid for 35 years ago.
 It's a story about a family trying to figure how to bury their matriarch without killing each other in the process.

 NewWorks@TheWorks readings will be live on the Playhouse on the Square main stage and streamed via www.showtix4u.com/events.
-Visit www.playhouseonthesquare.org for tickets to one or all four readings.
-A $5 donation will be required to purchase tickets to this event.
+Visit www.playhouseonthesquare.org/special-events for tickets to one or all four readings.
+A $5 donation will be required to purchase tickets.

+For additional information, please contact the Playhouse on the Square Box Office at (901) 726-4656 or visit the website: www.playhouseonthesquare.org.

 More Hot Stories For You